The Lego Movie

 Families can talk about...

 Families can talk about movies based on toys.
-How does this one compare to the others, like Barbie or Transformers films?
+How does The Lego Movie compare to the others, like Barbie or Transformers films?
 Does it make you want to get the Lego characters portrayed in the movie?

 The movie pokes fun at aspects of popular culture, like dumbed-down TV comedies, catchy pop songs, and overpriced coffee.
 What do you think the filmmakers are trying to say?